World Leprosy Day is observed internationally every year on the last Sunday of January to raise public awareness of

 The French humanitarian Raoul Follereau selected the date for World Leprosy Day.
 He wanted to pay homage to the life of Mahatma Gandhi and his death on 30th January 1948.
 Inspired by Jesus, Gandhi had a lifelong compassion for people affected by leprosy.

-World Leprosy Day falls on 27th January next year in 2019.
+World Leprosy Day falls on 27th January this year.

 - Tens of thousands of boys and girls are diagnosed with leprosy each year, demonstrating that leprosy is still being transmitted throughout communities. #ZeroTransmission